vbharadwcomosci/sucerQM/README.md

     ```
     -
 * Step 2 - Perform dihedral scans for exocyclic groups attached to the sugar
-  - kdjfa'lsdf
-  - ```
-    ksjdfasdf
-    asdfasdf
-    ```
-    - This will generate gaussian input files for running dihedral scans for each individual exocyclic group.
-    -

 * Step 3 - Perform final optimizations of the lowest energy configurations identified from Step 2
-  - asdfkjasdf
-  - asdfkljasldkfj
-  -
-aaaa